ryash072007/Godot-AI-Kit/README.md

 ## SDQN Node

 The `SDQN_Node` can be added to the agent node by searching for "Simple DQN" under the nodes list in the "Add Node" window.
 All the customizable parameters can be set using the Inspector tab to the right.
+If you are installing this addon from github, you will have to take the addon folder and drop it into your games main folder, then enable the addon in project settings and reload the project/editor.

 You still need to call `set_Q_network` on the node to set the Q_network using your own `NeuralNetworkAdvanced` instance.